-I can understand that this was the first Indian built aircraft and fell short of the supersonic criteria, but what I could not understand is why Indian government never sanctioned the development of an engine design team even though the engine was the primary reason for the aircraft not satisfying the supersonic criteria?
+I can understand that this was the first Indian built aircraft and fell short of the supersonic criteria, but what I could not understand is why Indian government never sanctioned the development of an engine even though the engine was the primary reason for the aircraft not satisfying the supersonic criteria?
 Neither were there assessments of HAL’s capability to reverse engineer or to apply technologies from other projects, such as the work performed for the Folland Gnat.
 Why was the government unwilling to invest in developing an engine and rather buying it from outside?
 There were countries willing to help.

 Further, it looks to me that Indian Government did not want to manufacture in India to an extent that there were allegations of lack of co-ordination between the ministry of defense, military and the industry, leaving many issues down to industry alone without guidance.

 The saddest part is that the achievements of the fighter aircraft were downplayed by every one, media, government and even Bollywood.
 Do you remember a popular 1997 Bollywood flick “Border”?
-Not only the movie killed(on screen) Indian Soldiers(who were pretty much alive and even watched the movie) but also try to kill the legacy of HF-24 Marut.
+Not only the movie killed(on screen) Indian Soldiers(who were pretty much alive and even watched the movie) but also tried to kill the legacy of HF-24 Marut.
 The fighter aircraft played a significant role in the Battle of Longewala, however, the movie did not mention it even once.
 Distorting the facts in the name of art is so easy and acceptable.
 A single hit dialogue in the movie revolving around Marut would have kept the legacy of the aircraft alive in the minds forever.
 If you can think of any such one-liner, do put a comment below.
 Although the pilots who flew HF-24s entitled it as “super hunter”.
 It was a great opportunity to fill Indians with a feeling of national pride, make them aware of the past accomplishments and inspire them to go further.

 Below is a picture for one of the HAL Maruts used in that battle.
 Yes, it was first Indian indigenous fighter jet that won a battle for us.